eclipse/kapua/simulator-kura/openshift/README.md

     oc new-project kura-simulator
     BROKER_URL=tcp://localhost:1833 ./setup-external.sh

-The `BROKER_URL` variable must point to the MQTT you are using.
+The `BROKER_URL` variable must point to the MQTT broker you are using.
 It is also possible to use Websockets and user
 credentials:

     BROKER_URL=ws://kapua-sys:kapua-password@localhost:80 ./setup-external.sh